Executive Functioning Skills

 - Affirm your child if they can display the skill

-- Use the EF mascots to highlight the positive behaviours eg: You are always able to stay focus on completing your homework.
-Well done, On-Task Tiger!
+- Use the EFS mascots to highlight positive behaviours.
+For example: “You are always able to stay focused on completing your homework.
+Well done, On-Task Tiger!”

 - Prioritise skills that will have the most immediate positive impact on their daily life